 Analyzing and Validating Business Requirements

-The ultimate objective of a business analysis, process improvement or information technology project is to improve business results.
-Study three proven approaches to analyzing current conditions, business needs and technology enablers.
+In Analyzing and Validating Business Requirements, you will study three proven approaches to analyzing current conditions, business needs and technology enablers.
 Use business process analysis techniques to convert raw requirements data into a workable solution.

 Benefits and Learning Outcomes